HiFiveJazz/Risk-of-Rain-2-Damage-Analyzer/README.md

 or

-> *I wish I could see the probability distribution of how proc chains work the items in my inventory?*
+> *I wish I could see the probability distribution of how proc-chains work with the items in my inventory?*

 Probably not, but regardless, this project aims to do just that!